tontonsb/blog/src/posts/skyline-and-reflection.md

 	<dt>Reflection country <dd>A country such that no larger country has a lower peak
 </dl>

-The reflection countries are the ones that have unusually low highest points for their size — the ones that are so large that you'd expect them to have some higher mountains somewhere, but they don't.
+The reflection countries are the ones that have unusually low highest points for their size — ones that are so large that you'd expect them to have some higher mountains somewhere, but they don't.

-Example: all the other countries that are as big as Mauritania or larger all have higher peaks than Mauritania does.
+Example: all the other countries that are as big as Mauritania or larger have higher peaks than Mauritania does.

 The reflection countries make the more surprising list since people do not usually expect Mali and Belarus to form a frontier of terrain extremes.